 You just have to look in the streets of many cities.
 On docksides, on the hills, and even on mountain roads, you will see more and more kids riding boards : skateboards or their longer cousin, longboards.
-And look at the speed at which people adopted electric two-wheel scooters dropped from California, putting local authorities and residents in front of a urban madness – and environmental issue – they don’t even know how to solve.
+And look at the speed at which people adopted electric two-wheel scooters dropped from California, putting local authorities and residents in the midst of a urban madness – and environmental issue – they don’t know how to solve yet.
 Soft power turning out to be a little hard.
 But people using those objects, whether as a means of transportation or as a pure passion, are not only kids…

 “One must still have chaos in oneself to be able to give birth to a dancing star”, would answer the German thinker.

-Dancing as a way to lift the soul, and become one “uber” version of oneself (interestingly, the name taken by another California company to sell car rides).
-In my eyes, the Ubermensch philosophy is very strong in the Californian psyche, whether it hides beyond super heroes – DC Comics, which published Superman stories for example, is based in the valley behind the Hollywood hills -, Silicon Valley “god” figures, or it lies in practices like transcendental meditation and yoga, meant to augment oneself (and of course, the project to enhance humans by putting chips in their brain is the crazy caricature of it).
+Dancing as a way to lift the soul, and become one “uber” version of oneself (interestingly, it is the name taken by another California company to sell car rides).
+To me, the Ubermensch philosophy is very strong in the Californian psyche, whether it hides beyond super heroes – DC Comics, which published Superman stories for example, is based in the valley behind the Hollywood hills -, Silicon Valley “god” figures, or it lies in practices like transcendental meditation and yoga, meant to augment oneself (and of course, the project to enhance humans by putting chips in their brain is the crazy caricature of it).

 So when I ask him why grow that community, he just laughs : “because I love riding longboards !”